weidazhao/Hosting/README.md

 # How to Build & Run The Sample

 1. Install Service Fabric runtime, SDK and tools - 1.4.87: https://azure.microsoft.com/en-us/documentation/articles/service-fabric-get-started/
 2. Install DotNet CLI: https://github.com/dotnet/cli.
 If you install it via binaries (not MSI), add path-to-dotnet-cli\bin to the environment variable PATH.
-Current version: 1.0.0.001483 SHA: f81ba05a7c6cc8c2c2e87d273944a1f9663d8b96
+Current version: 1.0.0.001489 SHA: 856a077bd15efd03f5febc008646091e80ebf4ad
 3. Clone the repo.
 4. Go to Hosting\Hosting, and run dotnet-publish.cmd.
 5. Open 'Windows PowerShell' command prompt as administrator, navigate to Hosting\Hosting\, and run _Connect-ServiceFabricCluster | .\Scripts\Deploy-FabricApplication.ps1 -PublishProfileFile .\PublishProfiles\Local.xml -ApplicationPackagePath .\pkg\Debug\ -OverwriteBehavior Always_
+6. Open Hosting\Hosting.Tests\Hosting.Tests.sln to run the client that will send requests to the services.

 # Key Code Snippets